top of page

 Visual Acuity refers to how clearly and sharply you can see objects at a certain distance.
 It’s what most people think of when they hear "20/20 vision."

-Visual acuity measures how well the eyes can distinguish fine details—whether it’s reading letters on an eye chart, recognizing faces, or seeing road signs clearly.
-Auto Refractor and Keystone
+Visual acuity measures how well the eyes can distinguish fine details—whether it’s reading letters on an eye chart, reading from the whiteboard, recognizing faces, or seeing road signs clearly.

 Color Vision Testing